-On November 7, 2013, we, along with our subsidiary, Vringo Infrastructure, filed a patent infringement lawsuit in the High Court of Delhi at New Delhi, India, alleging infringement of an Indian patent related to CDMA.
+On November 7, 2013, we and our subsidiary, Vringo Infrastructure, filed a patent infringement lawsuit in the High Court of Delhi at New Delhi, India, alleging infringement of an Indian patent related to CDMA.
 On November 8, 2013, the Court granted an ex-parte preliminary injunction and appointed commissioners to inspect ZTE's facilities and collect evidence.
-ZTE appealed the preliminary injunction and, on December 12, 2013, the appellate panel instituted an interim arrangement, requiring ZTE to file an accounting affidavit disclosing the number of CDMA devices sold by its entities in India, revenue derived therefrom, and other supporting documentation.
-The Court also required ZTE to pay a bond approximately \$800,000, directed Indian customs authorities to notify us when all relevant ZTE goods are imported into India, and required ZTE to give us the opportunity to inspect those goods.
-ZTE filed its accounting affidavit on January 13, 2014.
+ZTE appealed the preliminary injunction and, on December 12, 2013, the Court instituted an interim arrangement.

 On February 3, 2014, we filed a motion for contempt for ZTE's failure to comply with the Court's order, and requested that the Court order ZTE to pay an increased bond.
+A ruling on this motion is pending.

 On January 31, 2014, we and our subsidiary, Vringo Infrastructure, filed a patent infringement lawsuit in the High Court of Delhi at New Delhi, alleging infringement of a second Indian patent related to GSM Infrastructure.
-The Court, finding a prima facie case of infringement, granted an ex-parte preliminary injunction, restraining ZTE and its officers, directors, agents, distributors and customers from importing, selling, offering for sale, advertising, installing, or operating any infringing products, and giving us the right to inspect any infringing goods arriving in India, which are to be detained by customs authorities.
-The judge granted the injunction after ruling that we would suffer an irreparable loss if such an injunction were not put into place.
-ZTE subsequently appealed the injunction.
-On August 5, 2014, ZTE's appeal was heard by the Court.
-A ruling is pending.
+The Court granted an ex-parte preliminary injunction and appointed commissioners to inspect ZTE's facilities and collect evidence.
+ZTE appealed the preliminary injunction and, on August 13, 2014, the Court instituted an interim arrangement.